PriyankViradia/NYC-safetly-and-livability-analysis/README.md

 - We believe that MTA buses are not going to be a primary mode of transportation for students as it is heavily dependent on traffic and frequency.
 It also requires more time to commute than local and express trains
+-we have to include a lookup csv for connecting turnstile and subway station csv on complexd-id.